unclecode/claude-paster/README.md

 - Gives you full control over your text input
 - Simple toggle in settings to enable/disable when needed

+## Like this solution?
+Found this helpful?
+Consider giving it a ⭐ star on GitHub!
+It helps others find the solution and motivates me to keep improving it.

 ## Installation
 1. Download this repository as ZIP (or clone it)
 2. Open Chrome and navigate to `chrome://extensions/`